SIMS: Students in Museums Summit

 10:00–11:00 a.m.

-Groups share a program they have been working on, and challenges they have encountered.
+The groups shared a program they had been working on, and challenges they had encountered.

 Morning Keynote Presentation by Miki Garcia, Director, ASU Art Museum